bendalab/audian/README.md

 ```
 This installs many other packages (numpy, scipy, etc.).

-Then you should be able to run `audiangui` from the power shell
+Then you should be able to run `audian` from the power shell

 For updating audian do
 ``` sh